 - Basic salary to achieve at least National Minimum Wage or a rate of pay fixed under or pursuant to any enactment, as the first component of the remuneration package and

 - Health insurance payments made to a health insurer registered with the Health Insurance Authority on its Register of Health Benefits Undertakings under Section 14 Health Insurance Act, 1994 or what the Minister is satisfied is the equivalent.

-An application must be made on the official form available on the Department of Jobs Enterprise and Innovation website.
 There are up to three stages in the passage of an employment permit application: